 3 Including SAP Destination Services in your App

 Although you can use the SAP Destination Service on its own, the main use within Mendix is as part of the OData Connector for SAP solutions.
-Therefore, to include the SAP Destination Service in your app, download the OData Connector for SAP solutions from the the App Store here: OData Connector for SAP solutions.
+Therefore, to include the SAP Destination Service in your app, download the OData Connector for SAP solutions from the the Marketplace here: OData Connector for SAP solutions.

 4 Get Destination Action